ProPharma, Odyssey buy Croatia’s Clinres Farmacija

 Croatia's Valamar invests 34 mln euro in third hotel in Austria

 Real Estate Sofia shareholders okay RS City Sport purchase

-November 29 (SeeNews) - Serbia's central bank said it has sold 30 million euro ($35.6 million) to commercial banks on Tuesday to bolster the national currency, the dinar.
+December 8 (SeeNews) - Serbia's central bank said it has sold 30 million euro ($35.2 million) to commercial banks on Thursday to bolster the local dinar currency.

-The official exchange rate for Wednesday has been set at 119.6904 dinars per euro, the central bank said in a statement after the intervention that aimed to alleviate the excessive volatility of the dinar.
+The official exchange rate for Friday was set at 119.6426 dinars per euro, the central bank said in a statement after the intervention that aimed to alleviate the excessive volatility of the dinar exchange rate.